 Costa Rica is a beautiful country to visit.
 It is full of natural beauty and there are so many fun activities to do, animals to see, and wonderful people to meet.
-Luckily, it is possible to travel hack your flights and even some of your stay to make your trips cheaper.
+Luckily, it is possible to have your flights and even some of your hotels in Costa Rica on points to make your trips cheaper.
 Is Costa Rica on your travel hacking destination bucket list?

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!